zmoazeni/harvested/README.md

 You can find more examples in `/examples` and in the documentation for Harvest::Base

+## Permissions

+For most operations you need to be an Admin on the Harvest account.
+You can do few select things as normal users and project managers, but you will likely get errors.

 ## Hardy Client

 The guys at Harvest built a great API, but there are always dangers in writing code that depends on an API.
 For example, HTTP Timeouts, Occasional Bad Gateways, and Rate Limiting issues need to be accounted for.